 This risk is especially serious because n8n is often exposed to the internet and connected to internal systems, APIs, and cloud services.
 A successful attack can give an adversary control over workflows, access to credentials, and a path deeper into the environment.

-This guide explains how the vulnerability is exploited, what the real-world impact looks like, and how teams can detect and fix the issue quickly.
+This guide explains how the vulnerability is exploited, and how teams can detect and fix the issue quickly.
 The goal is clarity.
 No hype.
 Just practical guidance for security and DevOps teams who need to act fast.

 Executive Summary